krossdev/iam-ms/README.md

 example action includes send email, send sms, and so on.

-`event` is *async* message, there may be any number subscriber(include 0), KrossIAM just publish the event to the message services, does not care about the result.
+`notice` is *async* message, there may be any number subscriber(include 0), KrossIAM just publish the notice to the message services, does not care about the result.

-`audit` is basically same as `event`, but used for publish more sensitive information, set audit and event on difference nats *subject*, combine with nats authorization, we can limit which app has permissions to subscribe.
+`audit` is basically same as `notice`, but used for publish more sensitive information, set audit and notice on difference nats *subject*, combine with nats authorization, we can limit which app has permissions to subscribe.

 ## MSS and MSC